XiaoDongLab/SCcaller-pipeline/README.md

 ### Step 1.
 Quality control and alignment

+#### Usage of step 1

-This step uses 8 CPU cores and 32 GB RAM per sample, and takes 2-5 days (may flacturate more) depending on the performance of your computer cluster.
+This step uses 8 CPU cores and 32 GB RAM per sample (either cell or bulk), and takes 2-5 days (may flacturate more) depending on the performance of your computer cluster.

 1.1 Deposit fastq files under folder for the pair-end reads for a specific sample:
 ```shell